grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/03 Thresholds.md

   In our example below, the expanded thresholds has a value below the threshold of 100 ms.

-If you find interesting time series, add it to the **Analysis** tab.
+To compare a threshold time series to other metrics, add the row to the **Analysis** tab.

-## Compare threshold metrics with other time series
+### Compare threshold metrics with other time series

 To compare the threshold with other data about the test:
 1. Select the threshold.